grafana/mimir/docs/sources/operating-grafana-mimir/configure-shuffle-sharding.md

 ### Does shuffle sharding add additional overhead to the KV store?

-No, shuffle sharding subrings are computed client-side and are not stored in the ring.
+No, shards are computed client-side and are not stored in the ring.
 KV store sizing still depends primarily on the number of replicas (of any component that uses the ring, e.g. ingesters) and tokens per replica.

-However, each tenant's subring is cached in memory on the client-side which may slightly increase the memory footprint of certain components (mostly the distributor).
+However, each tenant's shard is cached in memory on the client-side in some components which may slightly increase their memory footprint (mostly the distributor).